Effects of Hurricanes Harvey, Irma, and Maria on BLS Data Collection and Reporting

 The estimates of employment, hours, and earnings for Puerto Rico and the U.S Virgin Islands are published by BLS in the State Employment and Unemployment news release.
 Puerto Rico also produces geographic area estimates with guidance from BLS.
 These estimates are published in the Metropolitan Area Employment and Unemployment news release.

 Because of the devastation caused by Hurricanes Irma and Maria, Puerto Rico and the U.S. Virgin Islands could not conduct normal data collection for their establishment surveys.
-Enough data have been collected for Puerto Rico to produce final estimates for September 2017.
-There were no changes to the normal estimation method.
-Response rates for October 2017 were lower than average in Puerto Rico.
-In addition, we had to change the estimation method that accounts for business births and deaths to estimate October employment for Puerto Rico.
-At this time, we cannot estimate October hours and earnings for Puerto Rico and its metropolitan statistical areas.
-BLS plans to publish October estimates of Puerto Rico hours and earnings with the preliminary November data on December 22, 2017.
+Enough data have been collected for Puerto Rico to produce preliminary estimates for December 2017.
+There were no changes to the normal estimation method for December.
+Response rates for December were slightly lower than average in Puerto Rico.
 See www.bls.gov/sae/sae-irma-maria.htm for more information.

-Employment, hours, and earnings estimates for Texas, Florida and other areas affected by the hurricanes were released October 20 and November 17 in the State Employment and Unemployment news release.
+Employment, hours, and earnings estimates for Texas, Florida and other areas affected by the hurricanes were released in the State Employment and Unemployment news release.

 Current Population Survey (Household Survey)